TikTok Influencer marketing is becoming the next big thing for brands looking for new niche markets.

 Imagine 1 billion people in 155 countries falling in love with your product.
 Sounds too good to be true?

 This article will show you how to master the craft of TikTok influencer marketing and succeed on this addictive social media platform.

-As an agency with TikTok influencer marketing services, we’ll include actionable advice, influencer marketing examples that move the needle, and behind-the-scenes stories.
+As an agency with TikTok marketing services, we’ll include actionable advice, influencer marketing examples that move the needle, and behind-the-scenes stories.

 How TikTok Influencer Marketing Works

 TikTok influencer marketing entails finding the right content creators to promote your brand on this social channel.

 - TikTok video clips about your brand that they publish on their accounts

 - Content about your company and products that you post on your account, following your brief

 The advantages relate to creating social proof, awareness, and trust.

 To understand the intricacies of TikTok vs. Instagram influencer marketing, you should first understand the channel’s unique features: